cmyager/Callouts/README.md

 * If you cancel on the discord login page an exception is raised.
 * Only consider people authenticated if they are in a server that the bot is in
+* Think about simplifying users to only have the primary account.
+Who doesn't have that these days?

 ## appsettings.json Example